Shrub: Use in gardens and parks

 An area of cultivated shrubs in a park or a garden is known as a shrubbery.
 When clipped as topiary, suitable species or varieties of shrubs develop dense foliage and many small leafy branches growing close together.
 Many shrubs respond well to renewal pruning, in which hard cutting back to a "stool", removes everything but vital parts of the plant, resulting in long new stems known as "canes".
 Other shrubs respond better to selective pruning to dead or unhealthy, or otherwise unattractive parts to reveal their structure and character.

 Shrubs in common garden practice are generally considered broad-leaved plants, though some smaller conifers such as mountain pine and common juniper are also shrubby in structure.
 Species that grow into a shrubby habit may be either deciduous or evergreen.

 Botanical structure

-Shrub vegetation (with some cactus) in Webb County, Texas.
+Shrub vegetation (with some cacti) in Webb County, Texas.